Difference Between Cilia and Flagella

 Primary ciliary dyskinesia: PCD is an inherited disease that is associated with a failure of ciliary motility resulting in repeated respiratory infections, sinus, bronchiectasis, and problems in conception.

-Kartagener syndrome: Specifically, it is also called primary ciliary dyskinesia with situs inversus, and is featured by chronic respiratory infections, sinusitis, bronchiectasis, and inversion of the heart and liver.
+Kartagener syndrome: It is also called primary ciliary dyskinesia with situs inversus, and is featured by chronic respiratory infections, sinusitis, bronchiectasis, and inversion of the heart and liver.

-Impact on fertility: Mutations in flagella in sperm can be a cause of male infertility due to the problems associated with the motility of sperm found in semen to subsequently fertilize the egg.
+Impact on fertility: Mutations in flagella of the sperm can be a cause of male infertility due to the problems associated with the motility of sperm found in semen to subsequently fertilize the egg.

 Bacterial infections: Flagella are involved in the pathogenesis and virulence of different bacteria, including Salmonella, and Pseudomonas aeruginosa because they facilitate the organisms’ invasion of host tissues and the development of infections.